jp000/MapTools/README.md

 This will give you an **18MB** of data

 When you use the MakeSingle.Bat file, you will get a **282KB** file (gmapbmap) that can be copyied to your Etrex10 device.

-## OverpassApi.py ##
-This contains functions to get data from `http://overpass-api.de/api` with samples